MediaComem/comem-archidep/subjects/ssh/README.md

 One use case of asymmetric cryptography is **asymmetric encryption**, where the **sender encrypts a message with the recipient's public key**.
-The message can only be **decripted by the recipient using the matching private key**.
+The message can only be **decrypted by the recipient using the matching private key**.

 #### Example: asymmetric encryption with RSA (key pair)